brpaz/copier-rust/README.md

 </p>

-> A copier template to scafold a Rust project.
+> A [Copier](https://copier.readthedocs.io/en/stable/) template to scafold a Rust project.

 ## 📦 What is included?